kataw/kataw/test/__snapshot__/parser/expressions/classes/private-members-in-non-class.md

 ✖ Expected a `;` - start: 97, end: 100
 ✖ Expected a `;` - start: 102, end: 104
-✖ Private identifiers are not allowed outside class bodies - start: 129, end: 132 ✖ Private identifiers are not allowed outside class bodies - start: 163, end: 165 ✖ Private identifiers are not allowed outside class bodies - start: 183, end: 186 ✖ The left-hand side must be a variable or a property access. - start: 177, end: 195 ✖ Private identifiers are not allowed outside class bodies - start: 211, end: 213
+✖ Private identifiers are not allowed outside class bodies - start: 129, end: 132 ✖ Private identifiers are not allowed outside class bodies - start: 183, end: 186 ✖ The left-hand side must be a variable or a property access. - start: 177, end: 195 ✖ Private identifiers are not allowed outside class bodies - start: 211, end: 213